haplo-org/haplo-safe-view-templates/README.md

 Evaluate `value` as a string, then output directly in the template without escaping.
 A parse error is thrown if it is used outside the text context (eg can't be used in an attribute value).

+The value name must begin with `unsafe` so that it's obvious in the code generating the view that the value will be used unsafely.

 ### include("template")

 Include another template in the rendered output, controlled by the Driver.